 Applying to the 11+ London Consortium – Key Dates!

-The test is undoubtedly the most important part of the applications process, but parents do need to be aware of other key dates.
+The test is undoubtedly the most important part of the application process, but parents do need to be aware of other key dates.
 We’ve simplified the application key dates for you below:

 Various dates – open days at each school for parents and children to visit and learn more.